NESN

 Miles Bridges may have taken the long-standing bait from one of the NBA’s best-ever trash talkers.

-The Charlotte Hornets forward responded to a five-year-old comment from his owner, NBA legend Michael Jordan, back when Jordan said he was “pretty sure” he could beat players on his team in a game of 1-on-1.
-Jordan did, as you may recall, throw in a jab by adding he didn’t want to beat them and “demolish their confidence.”
+The Charlotte Hornets forward responded to a five-year-old comment from team owner and NBA legend Michael Jordan, when Jordan said he was “pretty sure” he could beat players on his team in a game of one-on-one.
+Jordan even threw a quick jab by adding he didn’t want to beat them and “demolish their confidence.”

-Bridges seemingly hopes the 2015 invitation is still open.
+Apparently, Bridges hopes the 2015 invitation is still open.
 The 22-year-old responded to the resurfaced tweet with one of his own, saying “Let’s get it then” in regards to the matchup.

 Let’s get it then https://t.co/7MbAOAFhSL